WHLM (AM)

-WHLM (930 kHz) is a commercial radio station licensed to Bloomsburg, Pennsylvania, and owned by Seven Mountains Media.
+WHLM (930 kHz) is a commercial radio station in Bloomsburg, Pennsylvania, and owned by Seven Mountains Media.
 WHLM is simulcast on WLYC 1050 AM Williamsport.

 WHLM is a Class D station.
 By day, it is powered at 2,000 watts.
 But to avoid interference with other stations on 930 AM, WHLM reduces power at night to only 18 watts.
 The transmitter tower is on Arbutus Park Road in Bloomsburg.
 Programming is also heard on three FM translators: 104.3 in Bloomsburg, 105.5 in Danville and 107.1 in Jonestown.

 History

 AM 930 and 690

 In the fall of 1947, two new radio stations signed on the air in Bloomsburg.
 One was owned by the Morning Press newspaper (now the Press Enterprise), 930 WCNR.
 And one was owned by a group of local business leaders, 690 WLTR.
 In September 1951, Harry L. Magee of Magee Industrial Enterprises changed the 690 call sign from WLTR to WHLM.

 WHLM 690 was a daytimer station.
 It was required to go off the air at night to avoid interfering with clear channel station CBF in Montreal.
 In October 1953, WHLM moved to 550 AM.
 That put it on a full-time channel with WHLM becoming Bloomsburg's first 24-hour radio station.

 In September 1956, Harry Magee built and signed on a sister station for WHLM.
 It was WHLM-FM at 106.5 MHz (now WFYY).